NEONScience/NEON-Data-Skills/tutorials/R/Lidar/intro-to-lidar/gridding-spatial-interpolation/gridding-spatial-interpolation.md

 The QGIS processing toolbox provides easy access to Grass commands.

 ### GrassGIS commands
-* More documentation on GRASS GIS Integration
+* Check out the documentation on GRASS GIS Integration
 <a href="https://docs.qgis.org/3.10/en/docs/user_manual/grass_integration/grass_integration.html#starting-the-grass-plugin" target="_blank">*Starting the GRASS plugin* </a>

 The following commands may be useful if you are working with GrassGIS.